 While we’re on the subject of dyes, rug sometimes come with an extra wash of dye.
 This is in order to make a rug appear antique.
 This layer of wash can be removed if the rug is cleaned incorrectly, which isn’t an issue carpets have.
 Look for an expert who will not hurt the wash or who reapply the layer after cleaning for best results.

-If you are looking for a professional rug cleaner who is equipped to deal with all of the differences between rugs and carpets, give Acme Chem-Dry in Fresno and Clovis a call!
+If you are looking for a professional rug cleaner who is equipped to deal with all of the differences between rugs and carpets, give Acme Chem-Dry in Tulare County a call!
 Our trained professionals know how to clean rugs of all types, from antique oriental rugs to shag area rugs with dense pile and everything in between.
 Don’t trust your rugs with just any carpet cleaner.
 Call Acme Chem-Dry today!